 It may take a few minutes for the temperature to register correctly.

-The temperature sensor may not display the correct temperature when the internal temperature of the radio is to hot; for example, while transmitting a lot.
+The temperature sensor may not display the correct temperature when the internal temperature of the radio is to hot; for example, while transmitting a lot so the radio becomes hot.

-7 Microphone
+Microphone

 The internal microphone is located here.